muhammadayan1208/freeCodeCamp-responsive-web-designs/README.md

 - Project-5 of FreeCodeCamp for Rothko Painting.
 I learn html and css which is very helpful for me.

-- Project-6 of FreeCodeCamp of making a photo gallery of cats!
+- Project-6 of FreeCodeCamp of making a photo gallery of cats.

 - Project-7 of FreeCodeCamp of making nutrition label.